TsingZ0/PFLlib/README.md

 ## Environments
 With the installed [conda](https://repo.anaconda.com/miniconda/Miniconda3-latest-Linux-x86_64.sh), we can run this platform in a conda virtual environment called *fl_torch*.
-Note: due to the code updates, some modules are required to install based on the given `*.yml`.
+Note: due to the code updates, some modules are required to install based on the given `*.yaml`.
 ```
-# current version
-conda env create -f env.yml # for Linux
+conda env create -f env_linux.yaml # for Linux
 ```

 ## How to start simulating